-If the case does not involve any of the factors listed at Application Note 2(A), the infringement amount is calculated using the retail value of the infringing item.
+If the case is not covered by Application Note 2(A), the infringement amount is calculated using the retail value of the infringing item.

-In some cases, where a variety of infringing items may be involved, the infringement amount is the sum of all calculations made for those items under Application Notes 2(A) and 2(B) to §2B5.3.
+Where a variety of infringing items are involved, the infringement amount is the sum of all calculations made for those items under Application Notes 2(A) and 2(B) to §2B5.3.

 In a case where "the court cannot determine the number of infringing items, [it] need only make a reasonable estimate of the infringement amount using any relevant information."
 For example, courts have used a wide range of evidence to estimate the infringement amount, such as the quantity of the individual components needed to complete a finished product and whether the defendant had the intent or ability to manufacture a quantity of infringing goods.
-However, in the context of an attempt or conspiracy offense under §2X1.1, such evidence of intent or ability must demonstrate a reasonable certainty that the defendant intended or had the means to complete the infringing goods.
+However, in the context of an attempt or conspiracy offense under §2X1.1(Attempt, Solicitation, or Conspiracy (Not Covered by a Specific Offense Guideline)), such evidence of intent or ability must demonstrate a reasonable certainty that the defendant intended or had the means to complete the infringing goods.